All posts by Joanna

 I define enchantment as the feelings that accompany experiences of fun, blessing, luck, charm, beauty, awe, and wonder.
 To maximize enchantment, however, those feelings require attention, appreciation, and amplification.
 Enchantment doesn’t necessarily happen by itself.
 It takes practice.

-As I thought more, I realized that there actually is a practice implicit in these essays.
+Then I realized that there actually is a practice implicit in these essays.
 First, I notice something awe-inspiring or amazing or mythic or beautiful—whatever catches my attention for any reason at all.
-Second, I write about it, meaning I re-enter the experience through imagination and creativity.
+Second, I write about it, meaning I re-enter the experience through imagination, myth, and creativity.

-For more along those lines, here’s the recording of a webinar the Foundation hosted in part about The Practice of Enchantment.
-There’s good stuff all the way through the video, but the enchantment section begins at 26:45 and includes a reading I did from the book:
+For more along those lines, here’s the recording of a webinar the Foundation hosted about The Practice of Enchantment.
+There’s good stuff all the way through the video, but the enchantment section begins at 26:45 and includes a reading I did from the book.

 Your invitation to enchantment